ahmettoguz/core-docker-config/README.md

 + **Container Management:** Easily manage Docker containers, images, networks, and volumes through a user-friendly web interface.
 + **Multi-Environment Support:** Support to different Docker environments for efficient management.
 + **Stack Deployment:** Deploy and manage Docker stacks using Docker-Compose files directly from the Portainer interface.
-+ **Bind Mounts:** Use bind mounts to map host directories into containers for persistent data storage and easy host file access.
++ **Bind Mount:** Leverages Docker bind-mounts to store data on the host machine, ensuring data persistence, reliability, and consistency across container restarts or updates.
-+ **Docker Containerization:** The application is containerized for consistent deployment and scaling.
++ **Docker Containerization:** The application is containerized using Docker to ensure consistent deployment, scalability, and isolation across different environments.

 ### Core Java Spring Boot Rest Api